Reports

 We had noticed that the photos from sn RPI0W-005 were looking washed out.
 We observed that the East End canopy was getting taller through the years and reaching the same height as the "old picam" sn RPI0W-005, which was attached to the upper level of the scaffolding, so we wanted to install another camera that was higher up on the tower.

-On 2024-05-01, we installed the "new picam" sn RPI0W-006 on the 7500 mount, maybe 50cm higher than the "old picam"
+On 2024-05-01, we installed the "new picam" sn RPI0W-006 on the 7500 mount, maybe 50cm higher than the "old picam."

-EE_cam data in database since 2024-05-01 is from the "new picam" sn RPI0W-006.
+Since 2024-05-01, EE_cam data in database is from the "new picam" sn RPI0W-006.

 2018 and 2023 photos from EE show the massive increase in canopy height